memoization/Roblox-Old-Client-Downloader/hosting/README.md

 3. Use the `Execute Script` menu option and finally select `join.lua`.

 ## Steps to Host a Public Server.
-*Keep in mind of any potentially running firewalls or antivirus programs as they can block the open port.*
+*Keep in mind that any running firewalls or antivirus programs may block the open port.*

 1. Go into your router's settings and ensure that port forwarding is set to `1358` going to your machine's private ip.
 2. Host the server following the same steps above.